Cut-Set Bounds on Network Information Flow: Comparison

-We remark that, although the network sharing bound is the same as the functional dependence bound for three-layer networks, the functional dependence bound is not a simple extension of the network sharing bound for more general networks.
+\begin{remark} Although the network sharing bound turns out to be the same as the functional dependence bound for in a three-layer network, the functional dependence bound is not a simple extension of the network sharing bound for more general networks.
 In fact, the functional dependence bound uses a completely different approach for characterizing bottlenecks such that, given the network coding and decoding constraints, variables flowing in a bottleneck determine all other variables.
-Also, the network sharing bound is computationally more complex compared to the functional dependence bound in sense that all possible orderings of source nodes must be considered to find a network sharing edge-set.
-Computation of the maximal irreducible sets does not require consideration of the particular source ordering.
+Also, the network sharing bound is computationally more complex compared to the functional dependence bound in the sense that all possible orderings of the sources need to be considered to find a network sharing edge-set. \end{remark}